DecodeGenetics/popSTR/README.md

 * `PN-slippageFile` - Should be the outputFile parameter supplied in the computePnSlippage call.
 Should contain one line per individual to be genotyped.
 * `startCoordinate`/`endCoordinate` - If the user wishes to split the genotyping by intervals for paralellization purposes the start and end coordinates should be specified here.
                       To turn this functionality off specify startCoordinate as 0 and endCoordinate>length(chromosome being genotyped)
-* `intervalIndex` - If splitting the chromosome this parameter should indicate the index of the interval specified.
+* `intervalIndex` - If splitting the chromosome this parameter indicates the index of the interval specified.
                     When this functionality is not desired the user can specify any number, it will be appended to names of all output files as "_intervalIndex" and must be manually removed before performing subsequent iterations.
 * `markerSlippageDir` - The marker slippage rates estimated will be written to [markerSlippageDir]/[chromName]/markerSlippage[iterationNumber]_[intervalIndex] and if iterationNumber>1 the marker slippage rates